nackdai/aten/docs/lint_and_format.md

 We have already defined `ruff` as one of the optional dependencies in [.pre-commit-config.yaml](../.pre-commit-config.yaml).
-Thus, if you install the dependencies as described in [Install a project in editable mode](python_development.md#install-a-project-in-editable-mode), `ruff` will be installed.
+Thus, if we install the dependencies as described in [Install a project in editable mode](python_development.md#install-a-project-in-editable-mode), `ruff` will be installed.

 ### How to run Ruff

 The procedure is the same as [How to run pre-commit](#how-to-run-pre-commit).
-If you follow [Python development](python_development.md), the development environment is created in `.venv`.
+If we follow [Python development](python_development.md), the development environment is created in `.venv`.
-Thus, you need to activate it as described in [venv](python_development.md#venv).
+Thus, we need to activate it as described in [venv](python_development.md#venv).

-You can run ruff as follows:
+We can run ruff as follows:

 - **Linux**